magomimmo/modern-cljs/doc/tutorial-13.md

 The surprise is that Chas Emerick has choosen it just five months ago, when CLJS was already been reified from a very smart idea into a programming language.
-So, if the original valip library was so dependent on the JVM, why Chas Cemerick choose it when he decided to port a validator from CLJ to CLJS instead of choofing a CLJ validator less compromised with the underlaying JVM?
+So, if the original [Valip][3] library was so dependent on the JVM, why Chas Cemerick choose it when he decided to port a validator from CLJ to CLJS instead of choofing a CLJ validator less compromised with the underlaying JVM?
 I don't know.
-Maybe the answer is just that the predefined predicates and functions were confined in the `valip.predicates` namespace and most of them were easily redefinable in terms of JS interop features of CLJS.
+Maybe the answer is just that the predefined predicates and functions were confined in the `valip.predicates` namespace and most of them were easily redefinable in portable terms.

 ## First try

 We already talked to much.
-Let's see the `valip` lib at work by validating our old `loginForm` friend.
+Let's see the [Valip][2] lib at work by validating our old `loginForm` friend.

-First you have to add the forked `valip` library to the project dependencies.
+First you have to add the [forked Valip][2] library to the project dependencies.

 ```clojure